Luisin07/Agente-Carreiras-Project/README.md

 Maps transferable skills and identifies the 5 new skills required for a career transition.

 **F4 — Interview Simulation**
-Simulates a technical interview with 3 questions, evaluates each response on clarity, relevance and depth, and generates a final feedback report.
+Simulates a technical interview with 3 questions, evaluates each response on clarity, relevance and depth, and generates a final feedback report in Markdown.

 ---

 ## Architecture

-Each stage is an independent agent with its own system prompt, enforcing structured JSON output.
-Stages are chained — F2 receives F1's output, F4 uses F3's target area.
+Each stage is an independent agent with its own system prompt.
+Stages are chained — F2 receives F1 output, F4 uses F3 target area.
 F1 (Risk Analysis)
-↓
+|
-F2 (Upskilling Plan) ← uses F1 skills
+F2 (Upskilling Plan) — uses F1 skills
 F3 (Reskilling Roadmap)
-↓
+|
-F4 (Interview Simulation) ← uses F3 target area
+F4 (Interview Simulation) — uses F3 target area

-**Key implementation decisions:**
+Key implementation decisions:
 - Zero-shot and few-shot prompt engineering for consistent JSON output
 - Retry logic with exponential backoff for rate limit handling (429)
 - JSON extraction utility that handles malformed LLM responses